Examples and Traps

 Requirements for Storing Data

-System shall store following data about each bicycle: manufacturer serial number, color *
+System shall store following data about each bicycle: manufacturer serial number, color

-The requirement clearly states what data should be stored, but the data will not appear in the system itself, so the analyst needs to do a cross-check to ensure that there is a way to create the bicycle in the system.
-In practice, there must be a function which imports the data or a screen that enables the user to create a bike.
+The requirement clearly states what data should be stored, but the data will not appear in the system by itself, so the analyst needs to do a cross-check to ensure that there is a way to create the bicycle in the system.
+In practice, there must be a function that imports the data or a screen that enables the user to create a bike.

 Requirements Leading to User Interface or Some Output